bhisaac/5eFP/5eFP-SRD.md

 **_Arcane Focus._** An arcane focus is a special item—an orb, a crystal, a rod, a specially constructed staff, a wand-­like length of wood, or some similar item—designed to channel the power of arcane spells.
 A sorcerer, warlock, or wizard can use such an item as a spellcasting focus.

 Ball Bearings.
 As an action, you can spill these tiny metal balls from their pouch to cover a level, square area that is 10 feet on a side.
-A creature moving across the covered area must succeed on a DC 10 Dexterity saving throw or fall prone.
-A creature moving through the area at half speed doesn’t need to make the save.
+A creature moving across the covered area must succeed on a DC 10 DEX check or fall prone.
+A creature moving through the area at half speed doesn’t need to make the DEX check.

 Block and Tackle.
 A set of pulleys with a cable threaded through them and a hook to attach to objects, a block and tackle allows you to hoist up to four times the weight you can normally lift.

 Book.
 A book might contain poetry, historical accounts, information pertaining to a particular field of lore, diagrams and notes on gnomish contraptions, or just about anything else that can be represented using text or pictures.
 A book of spells is a spellbook (described later in this section).

 Caltrops.
 As an action, you can spread a bag of caltrops to cover a square area that is 5 feet on a side.
-Any creature that enters the area must succeed on a DC 15 Dexterity saving throw or stop moving this turn and take 1 piercing damage.
+Any creature that enters the area must succeed on a DC 15 DEX check or stop moving this turn and take 1 piercing damage.
 Taking this damage reduces the creature’s walking speed by 10 feet until the creature regains at least 1 hit point.
-A creature moving through the area at half speed doesn’t need to make the save.
+A creature moving through the area at half speed doesn’t need to make DEX check.

 Candle.
 For 1 hour, a candle sheds bright light in a 5-­‐‑foot radius and dim light for an additional 5 feet.
 Case, Crossbow Bolt.
 This wooden case can hold up to twenty crossbow bolts.